Sanitation & Water

 - Today, water scarcity is a familiar topic amongst large parts of the population.
 It’s a different story when it comes to recycling residual waste from toilets.

 - Both topics can be easily communicated through gamification elements or playful formats such as quizzes.
 When the audience is actively involved, they engage more deeply with a topic.
-At Tempelhof Lab, these formats were very well received.
+At Labor Tempelhof, these formats were very well received.

-- For safety reasons, we refrained from allowing the audience to bring refillable bottles (except 0.5 liter PET bottles without lids).
+- For safety reasons, we refrained from allowing the audience to bring refillable bottles.
 However, this should definitely be considered, especially at smaller events, in order to reduce the amount of waste on site and still provide the opportunity to fill drinking water.

 5. Service Provider Contacts